OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Request for Architecture Work/README.md

 # Business Agility

-All of our business is based on website building blocks and templates.
-We need a new architecture not only as a starting point but as a platform for new tools, templates, designs and building blocks.
+All of our business is based on website Site Atoms and templates.
+We need a new architecture not only as a starting point but as a platform for new tools, templates, designs and Site Atoms.
 The new architecture must support our growing variety of sites, our broad coverage of different industries and new technical tools that appear in the market.

 While providing the exact capability required three-years ago, the current platform has been designed in such a way as to make it very hard to change any of those historic decisions.
 The new platform should allow our product teams to rapidly innovate technologies and methods.